gapotchenko/Turbo-CocoR/README.md

 The produced scanners and parsers are tiny, do not have external dependendencies and thus can be embedded into any project at the source level.

+The scanner works as a deterministic finite automaton.
+The parser uses recursive descent.
+A multi-symbol lookahead or semantic checks can resolve LL(1) conflicts.
+Thus the class of accepted grammars is LL(k) for an arbitrary k.

 ## Getting Started

 1. Install Turbo Coco/R tool using .NET package manager: